Dutra-Apex/Zipf_Law_and_Readability/README.md

 # Zipf's Law
-Code built to investigate the occurrence of Zipf's Law in any given text.
+Code built to investigate the relationship between Zipf's Law and Flesch's Readability Scores